deruelle/mobicents/servers/sip-presence/README.txt

 also change the servlet name of the Mobicents Http Servlet RA (consult its documentation for how to do this).

-- XCAP Aware User Agent: The PS server calculates pres-rules XCAP uris of users, by default, using a non standard way, but compatible with Counterpath Eyebeam.
-You can change to the standards recommended way in the hard coded field "clientUAIsEyebeam" of PresenceSubscriptionControlSbb (in ps-core/subscription-sbb/src/main/java/..).
-This is a temporary solution due to a feature, in current jain-sip stack, that removes invalid User-Agent headers (seems most UAs are failing here) of SIP REQUESTS.
-In the future this configuration will not be needed.
+- Presence Server's Notifiers PresRules AUID : The id of the app usage to be used, by the Presence Server, to retrieve pres rules of a notifier, from the XDMS.
+You can change the default value (OMA Pres Rules) using the property
+${presence.server.notifier.presrules.auid} in the pom.xml on
+this directory, before building the server(s).

+- Presence Server's Notifiers PresRules Document Name : The name of the document to be used, by the Presence Server, to retrieve the pres rules of a notifier, from the XDMS.
+You can change the default value (pres-rules) using the property ${presence.server.notifier.presrules.documentName} in the pom.xml on this directory, before building the server(s).

 ----> INSTALL: